Corina Madreiter-Sokolowski

 Associate Professor

-Corina Madreiter-Sokolowski’s research in mitochondrial function and aging has been honored with numerous prestigious awards.
+Corina Madreiter-Sokolowski’s research in mitochondrial function in aging and diseases has been honored with numerous prestigious awards.
 Highlights include the 2017 Award of Excellence from the Federal Ministry of Education, Science and Research, the 2022 Elisabeth Lutz Prize from the Austrian Academy of Sciences (ÖAW), and the 2021 GRAWE Award from Graz Mutual Insurance Company.

 She has also received the 2018 Erwin Schrödinger Abroad Fellowship from the Austrian Science Fund (FWF), the 2022 Scientific Exchange Grant from EMBO, and the 2023 Josef Krainer Award.
 These accolades reflect her dedication to advancing scientific knowledge and excellence.